 - There should be minimal repairs or renovations needed on the property.

-- In the first few years, it would be expected that repair costs should be very low as turnkey properties are often recently renovated.
+- In the first few years, it is possible that repair costs are low as some turnkey properties are recently renovated.
 This could result in strong cash flow for the first several years.

 Cons of turnkey properties

 - Turnkey properties can be on the more expensive side in real estate investing, requiring more investment upfront.
 This is often driven by the high level of rehab and repair.